 https://photos.app.goo.gl/aqkCccnGJnHiH2L5A

-During the same time, the cave hosted various dominant animals from the same period like cave lion, hyena and bear.
-This image is from the local museum of Arandjelovac and it's special space is occupied by the cave bear fully assembled from the bones found in the cave.
-The bones belonged to more than one animal, formed a skeleton up to three meters high which was approximately the average height for the cave bears.
+During the same time, the cave hosted various dominant animals from the same period, like cave lion, hyena, and bear.
+This image is from the local museum of Arandjelovac, and it's special space is occupied by the cave bear, fully assembled from the bones found in the cave.
+The bones belonged to more than one animal and formed a skeleton up to three meters high, which was approximately the average height for the cave bears.
 Those behemoths could go up to 1 ton in mass and 3.5 meters in height.

-In the Balkans, during the last couple of millenniums of coexisting of Homo Sapiens and Neanderthals, our ancestors lived mainly along the rivers, especially Danube to the north while Neanderthals occupied more inland territories, no doubt in vicinity of caves like this one.
-There are strong evidence that Neanderthals buried their dead and most likely not in the caves themselves which is the main reason for the lack of the human remains excavated to date.
+In the Balkans, during the last couple of millenniums of coexistence of Homo sapiens and Neanderthals, our ancestors lived mainly along the rivers, especially the Danube to the north, while Neanderthals occupied more inland territories, no doubt in the vicinity of caves like this one.
+There is strong evidence that Neanderthals buried their dead, most likely not in the caves themselves, which is the main reason for the lack of human remains excavated to date.

-Compared to the Risovača, two other two caves, Ravništarka - named after the nearby village and Lazar's cave, after a rebel man who found shelter there in the time of Ottoman empire, stand out with their natural beauty rich in cave jewelry and mineral formations.
+Compared to the Risovača, two other caves, Ravništarka, named after the nearby village, and Lazar's cave, after a rebel man who found shelter there in the time of the Ottoman Empire, stand out with their natural beauty rich in cave jewelry and mineral formations.

 Ravništarka cave is pretty long and one of those river caves with the small stream flowing it's entire length.
-The water dug the whole canal of around 500 meters and the mountain minerals did the rest.
-Numerous stalactites and stalagmites decorated the tourist path, like the one in this image in shape of a flying horse.
-Dozens of other pareidolia decorating wall formations are made of glittering calcite which under the LED lights give the amazing feeling of surreality.
+The water dug the whole canal of around 500 meters, and the mountain minerals did the rest.
+Numerous stalactites and stalagmites decorated the tourist path, like the one in this image, in the shape of a flying horse.
+Dozens of other pareidolia-decorating wall formations are made of glittering calcite, which under the LED lights gives the amazing feeling of surreality.

-Lazar's cave on the other end, with it's large entrance is probably hiding more history than it is currently known.
-For its wide space within, it was always center of human activity ever since the copper age.
-During the bronze age, Lazar's Cave played the role of a hunting station, and in the iron age it became a center of metallurgy.
-Even in the recent history the cave attracted people for multiple reasons.
-Numerous legends are circulating around with one claiming that lots of Serbian soldiers hid inside after surviving the battle of Kosovo and the defeat by the invading army of the Ottoman Empire on June 15, 1389.
+Lazar's cave on the other end, with it's large entrance, is probably hiding more history than it is currently known.
+For its wide space within, it was always the center of human activity, ever since the Copper Age.
+During the Bronze Age, Lazar's Cave played the role of a hunting station, and in the Iron Age it became a center of metallurgy.
+Even in recent history, the cave attracted people for multiple reasons.
+Numerous legends are circulating around, with one claiming that lots of Serbian soldiers hid inside after surviving the battle of Kosovo and the defeat by the invading army of the Ottoman Empire on June 15, 1389.

-Even though, the caves could be crowded with tourists, we had luck that all three were free of public at the opening hours and browsing the mysterious caverns alone added extra feeling afterwards.
-Somehow it felt like we traveled back in time and all the sites inside caves seen in pristine condition looked unearthly beautiful and alien.
+Even though the caves could be crowded with tourists, we had luck that all three were free of charge at the opening hours, and browsing the mysterious caverns alone added an extra feeling afterwards.
+Somehow it felt like we traveled back in time, and all the sites inside caves seen in pristine condition looked unearthly beautiful and alien.

-Following photos and videos are the best we could do with modest smartphones in dark light conditions, but some of them turned out really phenomenal.
+Following photos and videos is the best we could do with modest smartphones in dark light conditions, but some of them turned out really phenomenal.

 Risovača cave: